balaji-balu/awesome-articles/elixir.md

 **Tasks**: Tasks build on top of the spawn functions to provide better error reports and introspection

+**Supervisor**:

+GenServer:

+GenStage:

+Agent:

+Flow (Module)

 ### Eco-system:

+[Broadway](https://hexdocs.pm/broadway/introduction.html): is a library for building concurrent and multi-stage data ingestion and data processing pipelines with Elixir.
+Broadway pipelines are concurrent and robust, thanks to the Erlang VM and its actors.

 **[Cowboy](https://github.com/ninenines/cowboy)**: Small, fast, modern HTTP server for Erlang/OTP.
 Phoenix uses these underneath for web server functions.

+Peerage: connecting the nodes